|

 Colossus Of Rhodes!!!
 I had been to the Mohawk in it's glory

 days, I think "a face full of chair" was on the menu.
-(You can use the joke, but don't credit me!)
+(You can use

 From JL: Just a quick giggle note,